Hands-on science for middle and high school girls

 Designed to inspire the next generation of researchers and engineers, Girls in Science connects elementary, middle, and high school girls with female scientists from the Burke Museum and the University of Washington.
 These programs aim to offer real-world experiences in science, technology, engineering and math (STEM) to girls who may not otherwise have access to these opportunities.

-The Middle School Girls in Science program provides a collaborative and supportive environment for girls in grades 6–8 to explore a variety of STEM fields such as oceanography, neuroscience, biology and spectroscopy.
+The Middle School Girls in Science program provides a collaborative and supportive environment for girls in grades 6–8 to explore a variety of STEM fields such as oceanography, neuroscience, paleobotany and spectroscopy.
 Participants meet one Saturday each month to learn from female scientists at the Burke Museum and the University of Washington.
-Together, they conduct experiments with plants, learn to measure light, examine zooplankton under a microscope, discover how the brain works, and more!
+Together, they do activities like examine fossilized plants, learn to measure light, discover how the brain works, and more.
+Girls in Science strives to serve students who are unfamiliar with science and curious to explore!

 Ages: Grades 6–8

-In July of each year, the Burke Museum holds a weeklong summer camp for girls entering grades 5–7 to explore hands-on science with Burke Museum and University of Washington female scientists.
+The Burke Museum also holds a weeklong summer camp for girls entering grades 5–7 to explore hands-on science with Burke Museum and University of Washington female scientists.
 Visit our Camps page to learn more!

 The development of Girls in Science is in part supported by the National Science Foundation under Grant No. EAR-1253713.
 Any opinions, findings, and conclusions or recommendations expressed here are those of the Burke and do not necessarily reflect the views of the National Science Foundation.